Grilled Kalbi Lamb Chops

 • Loosely tent with foil while resting the lamb for about 15 minutes (the temperature will continue to rise about 5 more degrees).

-• Garnish with white sesame seeds before serving.
+• Garnish with white sesame seeds and sliced green onion before serving with the quick pickled cucumber salad.

 Nutritional Information